benpollarduk/BP.AdventureFramework/README.md

 // create overworld maker. the overworld maker simplifies creating in game overworlds. an overworld contains a series or regions var overworldMaker = new OverworldMaker("Daves World", "An ancient kingdom.", regionMaker);

-// create callback for generating new instances of the game
+// create the callback for generating new instances of the game
 // - the title of the game
 // - an introduction to the game, displayed at the start
 // - about the game, displayed on the about screen